Fiorellaps/MachineLAlign/README.md

 # Aligning Multiple Sequences with Machine Learning models

-MachineLalign is an final thesis project developed in Python that include a web page designed with HTML, CSS and Flask.
+MachineLalign is a final thesis project developed in Python that includes a web page designed with HTML, CSS and Flask.
 This study has the goal to prove that DL architectures are an effective approach to MSA, thus, we have created other Machine Learning models, such as Gradient Boosting or Random Forest, to demonstrate that fact.

 # Requirements

-To be able to compute the sequence alingments, the following tools must be installed and moved to `/MSA_tools` folder:
+To be able to compute the sequence alignments, the following tools must be installed and moved to `/MSA_tools` folder:

 - [Muscle](https://www.drive5.com/muscle/downloads.htm)
 - [MAFFT](https://mafft.cbrc.jp/alignment/software/)